The INTP “Prodigy”

 INTP personality types are known for their rich intellectual curiosity and innovative ways of seeing the world.
 They have an endless thirst for knowledge, and love to experiment with new angles and methods of solving problems.
 It’s no wonder they are often called the prodigies or the logicians!

 Patience is a hallmark of the INTP type.
 They hate to be rushed, and instead take their time to explore new depths of knowledge and information that others may have passed by in their hurry.
-INTPs use their masterful Introverted Thinking to analyze information, find leverage points, and weigh options when making decisions.
-They use their Intuition to see things from multiple angles and to bring a curiosity and open-mindedness to all their endeavors.
+INTPs use a powerful mental process called Introverted Thinking to analyze information, find leverage points, and weigh options when making decisions.
+They use their Intuition to see things from multiple angles and to bring a curiosity and open-mindedness to everything they do.

 If you look at the world of science, philosophy, and even politics, you will find a plethora of INTPs.
 People like Albert Einstein, Marie Curie, Immanuel Kant, and James Madison were all well-known INTPs.